 Plum Creek Water Reclamation Authority

 The Plum Creek Water Reclamation Authority is an independent wastewater treatment facility that collects and treats the wastewater for five communities.
+It processes 6.44 milion to 9.44 million gallons of wastewater every day.
 It is governed by a board of directors from three of the five communities it serves: Town of Castle Rock, Castle Pines Metropolitan District, and Castle Pines North Metropolitan District.

 First treatment steps